Kathy Maister's Start Cooking

 Fresh Turkey

-If your guests are coming today or tomorrow, you will need to buy a fresh (not frozen) turkey.
-If you have time to plan in advance, you can reserve a fresh turkey ahead of time, from your local butcher shop.
+If your guests are coming tomorrow, you will need to buy a fresh (not frozen) turkey.
+If you have time to plan in advance, you can reserve a fresh turkey ahead of time, from your local butcher shop (if you have one!)

 Frozen Turkey

-If you bought a frozen turkey, it needs time to defrost.
-If you have the time, typically a couple of days, thaw your turkey in your refrigerator.
-Calculate five hours of thawing time per pound.
-The fastest way to defrost a frozen turkey is to put the turkey (in its original packaging) in the sink and let it soak in COLD water.
+Frozen turkies need time to defrost.
+The fastest way to defrost a frozen turkey is to put it (in its original packaging) in the sink and let it soak in COLD water.
+Be sure the turkey is completely covered with water.
 Change the water every half hour.
 Allow one hour of thawing time per pound of turkey.
+If you have the time, typically a couple of days, you can thaw your turkey in your refrigerator.
+Calculate five hours of thawing time per pound.

 Whole or Breast of Turkey

 That depends on your own personal tastes.
-One year I decided to just buy and cook turkey breasts figuring it would be easier to carve and serve.
-That year everyone asked where the legs were!
+One year, I decided to just buy and cook turkey breasts figuring it would be easier to carve and serve.
+Everyone asked where the legs were!
 You can buy whole turkeys that are “self-basting”.
 They are moist and delicious and I would highly recommend them for the beginning cook.

 The Pan